Guide to Electrical Plugs &

 Rwanda electricity standard: 230 V, 50 Hz, with plug types C, E, G.

-Rwanda’s electrical system uses the same 230 V / 50 Hz standard found across most of Africa and Europe.
-French Type E was historically the standard, but Rwanda has now adopted British Type G as the official East African Community plug, required in all new construction.
+The Rwandan electrical system uses the same 230 V / 50 Hz standard found across most of Africa and Europe.
+French/Belgian Type E was the former standard, originally from Belgian colonial infrastructure, but Rwanda has now adopted Type G as part of East African Community harmonisation, required in all new construction.

 Plug & Socket Types

-Rwanda’s sockets are Types E and G. Type C is also listed in international references because the Europlug fits directly into Type E sockets, making it the most common plug in everyday use, even though no dedicated Type C sockets exist.
+Rwanda’s sockets are Types E and G. Type C is also listed in international references because the Europlug fits directly into Type E sockets, making it the most common plug in everyday use, even though dedicated Type C sockets are rare.

 C